About Campus and Community Engagement

 This region takes supporting our local businesses very seriously and being active in nonprofit organizations or otherwise contributing to a resilient community.
 Consider how you can be involved.
 How can your research be community-based?
 There is a strong entrepreneurial spirit here, so new businesses are always ripe for partnerships, too.
 I guarantee that regardless of your academic and research interests, there is an entity or group of people here who share your interests and can inform and enrich your studies, your career, and your sense of purpose.

-The Center for Campus and Community Engagement is working to develop mutually beneficial partnerships between Ohio University and the region, and wherever students go across the globe.
+The Center for Community Engagement is working to develop mutually beneficial partnerships between Ohio University and the region, and wherever students go across the globe.
 I am here to help you connect with the community, to learn from local expertise, and contribute to change in the region and world, so that Ohio University’s legacy is one of authentic and transformative partnership.

 Truly,